Sarmatae685/PicoCTF-write-ups/content/Forensics/Dear Diary.md

 Starting with 4, we see that the flag is split across blocks in the file system.
 It is possible that the file `innocuous-file.txt` is stored in several blocks.

-**
+> [!NOTE]

-Blocks are the smallest unit of space allocation for files.
+> Blocks are the smallest unit of space allocation for files.

-The file system groups sectors into larger blocks
+> The file system groups sectors into larger blocks

 We'll use this command for detailed information about the volume on the disk: